scoconno/scoconno.github.io/Teaching/Mind/index.md

 Please find below links to notes, assignments, readings not in the textbook, and optional videos & readings.
 Consult the syllabus for a full list of what is required for each week.

 + **Week 2 (1/23/17)**
-	+ ['A Dialog on Personal Identity and Immortality', The First Night,](http://www.humanscience.org/docs/Perry%20(1978)%20A%20Dialogue%20on%20Personal%20Identity%20and%20Immortality.pdf) J. Perry
+	+ ['A Dialog on Personal Identity and Immortality',](http://www.humanscience.org/docs/Perry%20(1978)%20A%20Dialogue%20on%20Personal%20Identity%20and%20Immortality.pdf) The First Night, J. Perry
 	+ [`The Philosophy of Mind',](kim1and2.pdf) chapter 2.
 I include chapter 1 as well.
 You will need to purchase this textbook for future readings.
 	+ [*Meditations*, Section 2 and 3,](http://www.earlymoderntexts.com/assets/pdfs/descartes1641.pdf) Descartes, optional
 	+ [Slides](identity.pdf)